Written by Parisa Eshrati

 Swing and its many iterations have worn many hats, but new inspirations from which to draw and artist innovations have taken the genre to new heights for the past century.
 Some say there's nothing new under the sun, that everything's recycled, while others revel in familiar sounds with entirely new beats, meaning, and structure.

 When asked what swing music was during an interview on the Bing Crosby radio show, Louis Armstrong replied, "Ah, swing, well, we used to call it syncopation — then they called it ragtime, then blues — then jazz.
 Now, it's swing.
-Ha!
-Ha!
-White folks, yo'all sho is a mess.”
+Ha!”
 We can apply this quote across most genres of music and other art forms; it says a lot about the creative process in general.
 Though some people would claim that creativity is dead because everything is just a rehash of prior work, I would argue that it’s possible for an artist to borrow an old idea and transform it to something unique.

 Let’s take the most current formation of swing music for example — electroswing.
 This genre originated in the mid-90’s and retains the live brass sections of early swing music but gives it a modern, electronic sound by combining swing samples with modern EDM, house, hip hop, and jazz.
 Electroswing has taken a genre that is unfortunately collecting dust in record collections and given it a completely new life while still staying true to vibrant swing energy.